ncatlab/nlab-content/pages/9/9/3/7/7399/content.md

 References on the deeper theory as developed by Grothendieck and his students, and including summaries of subsequent work,  include:

-*  [[L. Schneps]], ed., 1994, The Grothendieck theory of dessins d'enfants , volume 200 of London Mathematical Society Lecture Note Series , Cam- bridge University Press, Cambridge, papers from the Conference on Dessins d'Enfant held in Luminy, April 19&#8211;24, 1993
+*  [[L. Schneps]], ed., 1994, _The Grothendieck theory of dessins d'enfants_, volume 200 of London Mathematical Society Lecture Note Series , Cambridge University Press, Cambridge, papers from the Conference on Dessins d'Enfant held in Luminy, April 19&#8211;24, 1993

 * Marco Robalo, _Galois Theory towards Dessins d'Enfants_ ([pdf](https://dspace.ist.utl.pt/bitstream/2295/575330/1/dissertacao.pdf))

 *  F. Herrlich, G. Schmith&#252;sen: [Dessins d'enfants and Origami curves](http://www.math.kit.edu/iag3/~schmithuesen/media/dessins.pdf)

 The original work on the elementary theory was contained in